YAAbdulkadir/MRPAC/README.md

 If you have your own autocontouring models that you would like to use instead, you can modify `Autocontour.py`.
 You can follow a similar structure and implement the `__init__` method and the `run` method.
 If you change the structure of the `Autocontour` class, you might have to modify `MRPAC.py` to make sure that it is being instantiated and run correctly in the `handle_close` function.

 ## UID specification
-By default, the program uses the generic "1.2.3.4.5" UID prefix which is not DICOM compliant.
-You cannot use this for clinical data generation.
+The program uses the [`pydicom.uid.generate_uid`](https://pydicom.github.io/pydicom/dev/reference/generated/pydicom.uid.generate_uid.html) function to generate the `SeriesInstanceUID` and the `SOPInstanceUID` for the new `RTStruct` object being created.
 More information on DICOM UIDs can be found [here](https://dicom.nema.org/dicom/2013/output/chtml/part05/chapter_9.html).
-If you have your own UID prefix, you can save it as `uid_prefix.txt` in the `resources` directory so the program can reference it.
+By default, the program uses the `pydicom` root UID as a prefix saved in the `uid_prefix.txt` file in the `resources` directory.
+If you have your own unique UID prefix, you can update the `uid_prefix.txt` so the program can use it.
+If you delete the `uid_prefix.txt` file, for the `prefix` parameter of the `generate_uid` function, `None` will be passed and the function generates a UID using the `uuid.uuid4()` algorithm.
+You can also modify the `RTstruct.py` if you would like to use your own UID suffix generation method.

+## References
+If you use our models, please cite our [`Medical Physics paper`](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.16676).
+> **Abdulkadir, Y, Luximon, D, Morris, E, et al. Human factors in the clinical implementation of deep learning-based automated contouring of pelvic organs at risk for MRI-guided radiotherapy.
+Med Phys.
+2023; 50: 5969–5977. https://doi.org/10.1002/mp.16676**

+## Contacts
+If you have any questions or suggestions, please contact me at Yaabdulkadir@gmail.com